jeremybrooks/PostcardUIActivity/README.md

 http://dev.sincerely.com and requesting one.
 Follow their instructions for adding ShipLib to your project.

-Next, download this project and drag the PostcardUIActivity folder to your application.
+Next, download this project and drag the .h, .m, and .png files to your application.

 Then, create an instance of PostcardUIActivity and add it to your UIActivityViewController before it is displayed: